SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

           }

 ..
 TODO: If and when Dave includes a section about this in the Guide,
     provide a link to the relevant section.
-Possibly link to Anna and Jacks guide too.
+    Possibly link to Anna and Jack's guide too.

 ``UIApplicationMain``
     Apply this attribute to the app delegate class.